 Criminal records in Virginia are official documents identifying convicted criminals and details of known criminal activities.
-These documents, commonly known as rap sheets, include arrest, prosecution, and conviction records from criminal justice agencies in Virginia, including the courts and correctional facilities.
-Besides the subject’s personal information, a complete criminal record provides information regarding felonies and misdemeanors committed by the subject as well as arrest, indictment, and conviction histories.
+These documents, commonly known as rap sheets, include arrest, prosecution, and conviction records from criminal justice agencies in Virginia, including the courts and Virginia correctional facilities.
+Besides the subject’s personal information, a complete criminal record provides information regarding felonies and misdemeanors committed by the subject and arrest, indictment, and conviction histories.

 - Full name and known aliases

 - Birthdate, gender, race, and other identifying personal data

 - A set of fingerprints and a mugshot